kammitama5/kammitama5.github.io/_posts/2017-4-21-Friday-April-21st.md

  ## I'd like to attend -> Bucket-list

  [CodeMesh.io](http://www.codemesh.io/)
- My people! :)
+- My people! :)
   My brother lives in the UK, so this isn't _impossible_.
+  Hey, maybe we can do a two-for-one, since because of me he's learning some Rust (mwahaha).